Why do Smart Candidates Lose? In this video, 5 Easily Avoided Mistakes that Fell the Election Campaigns of Talented, Smart People.

 Looking for Help in Your Campaign?
 Call Jay at (845) 458-1210.
 The call is FREE.

-4. Their campaign message is a confusing mess.
 Voters are busy people.
-If voters can’t quickly grasp why a political candidate wants the job and what the candidate is going to do for them, they will not spend time deciphering a confusing morass of blather.
+If voters can’t quickly grasp why a political candidate wants the job and what the candidate will do for them, they will not spend time deciphering a confusing morass of blather.

-5. They bomb on stage.
-They blow a speech in front of an important audience, or wilt during a political debate.
-They say or do something stupid in an interview with a TV or newspaper reporter.
-Usually because they were ill-briefed and ill-prepared.
+They blow a speech before a significant audience or wilt during a political debate.
+So, they say or do something stupid in an interview with a TV or newspaper reporter, usually because they were ill-briefed and ill-prepared.

 This is why good people lose elections they could have won.
 Every single one of these mistakes can be avoided.

 Dr. Martin Luther King had been assassinated.
 Within hours, civil unrest had spread to every major city in the country.
 Burning.
 Looting.
 Rioting.
 Violence everywhere.
-Protesters assaulting police.
+Protesters are assaulting police.
 Police beating protesters.

 Because of that speech, there was no violence in Indianapolis that night, the only major city in America where there was none.